 During the 1950s, he worked for H. Sigurdson and Son’s Plasterers and later formed a business with Henry Martin - Takatsu and Martin Plasterers.
 From 1952-53, he attended St. John’s Technical High School night-school and completed an architectural drafting course.
 Mr. D. Costantini was the drafting instructor.
 In 1957, he was hired as an architectural technologist, and later became production manager and an associate with an emerging architectural firm, Pratt and Lindgren and Associates (later Pratt Lindgren Snider Tomcej and Associates).
-He had worked on many projects such as the UBC Student Union Building, Manitoba Youth Centre, Assiniboine Park Conservatory and Leslie Park, to name a few.
+He had worked on many projects such as the UBC Student Union Building, Manitoba Youth Centre, Assiniboine Park Conservatory, Sargent Park Recreation Centre and Leslie Park, to name a few.

-In addition, he was moonlighting, designing, renovating and providing architectural drafting services for private home owners and for residential builders, Robert Leslie, Fuji Builders, and Ed Boldt to name a few.
-During 1970s, he was proprietor of Coral Glade aquarium supplies which was operated from his home.
+In addition, he was moonlighting, designing, renovating and providing architectural drafting services for private home owners and for residential builders, Robert Leslie, Fuji Builders and Ed Boldt to name a few.
+During 1970s, he was proprietor of Coral Glade aquarium supplies which was operated from his home in East Elmwood, Winnipeg.

-It should be noted that Henry was also an industrial designer, carpenter and a portrait artist.
+It should be noted that Henry was also an industrial designer, carpentry and a portrait artist.
 He designed one of the first PVC soft drink crates for Pic-a-Pop (manufactured by Mellet Plastics Ltd) and residential/commercial PVC window frames for Duraco Window Industries Ltd, and a proposal for a recycling facility.

 He retired in 1991 and passed away in 1995.